LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 you were writing your own it would be a pain.
 There is all the repetitious code to make multiline strings and then to add to the List and Dictionary.
-This lab will provide simple versatile methods to fill a List<string> or a Dictionary<string, string> which only need you to write the string data itself into a text file, with the only overhead being a few extra newlines.
+This lab will provide simple versatile methods to fill a ``List<string>`` or a ``Dictionary<string, string>`` which only need you to write the string data itself into a text file, with the only overhead being a few extra newlines.
 Minor further adaptations could save time later in your game project, too.

-In the revised project with main class :file:`projects/Dictionaries/FakeAdviseLab/MainLab.cs`, the List and Dictionary filling code is made more general and moved to the class FileUtil.
+In the revised lab project with Main class :file:`projects/Dictionaries/FakeAdviseLab/MainLab.cs`, the List and Dictionary filling code is made more general and moved to the class FileUtil for easy reuse.
 The main program chooses the files to read.
 The results will look the same as the original program to the user, but the second version will be easier for a programmer to read and generalize to other situations